 Total Revenue

-Total revenue represents every dollar billed to clients.
+Total revenue represents every dollar billed to clients, including all services sold by the agency.
 While it’s the starting point for measuring agency performance, revenue alone tells you nothing about whether you’re actually making money.

 Agency Gross Income